-For years, our friends at Cafés Lugat (the team of craft coffee roasters who share the MaxiCoffee premises with us) have been carefully selecting the very best speciality coffees, determined to bring you the most exceptional beans sourced from the most famous coffee regions around the world.
+For years, our friends at Cafés Lugat (the team of craft coffee roasters who share the MaxiCoffee premises with us) have been carefully selecting the very best speciality coffees, determined to bring you the most exceptional coffee beans sourced from the most famous coffee regions around the world.
 Whether you’re a coffee expert or a complete beginner, it’s good to know what defines a specialty coffee, just to make sure we’re all starting on the same page!

 What is Specialty Coffee ?

-A specialty coffee is a gourmet coffee that is free of defects, with traceable origins meaning that its quality can be precisely controlled and measured.
+A specialty coffee is a gourmet coffee, coffee beans that are free of defects, with traceable origins meaning that its quality can be precisely controlled and measured.
 Entering the world of Specialty Coffee is like taking a walk through the coffee bean plantations and experiencing the everyday lives of producers.
 The idea is to discover how the characteristics of the land and the expertise of the people working the land have an impact on the quality of their coffee.
 The richer the soils and the more masterful the growing techniques, the better your cup of coffee will taste!

 A closer look at the varieties of specialty coffee

 To help simplify things a little bit, specialty coffees can be put into different varieties.

 The way those varieties are defined follows the same principles used for wine.
 Just like wine, the concept of appellation (“designation of origin”) is used for coffee.
 It guarantees the origins and authenticity of the product.

 To qualify for a specific appellation, a wine must fulfill a whole list of standards regarding its production methods, treatment, and so on.